wbnns/learnhowtocode/foundations/introduction/join-a-supportive-community.md

 ### Chat features

-* Have fun with giphys: type `/giphy hi` to say hi to everyone.
+- Have fun with giphys: type `/giphy hi` to say hi to everyone.
-* Type `/help` for more information on chat commands.
+- Type `/help` for more information on chat commands.
-* Show your appreciation to those who help you with `@username ++`.
+- Show your appreciation to those who help you with `@username ++`.
-* Don't forget to visit all the available rooms!
+- Don't forget to visit all the available rooms!

 ## Assignment

 1. First, create a free [GitHub account](https://github.com/join).
 As you will discover, GitHub is an integral part of the development workflow.
 2. In a moment we're going to ask you to join The Odin Project's Discord community, here are some guidelines before you dive in:
-   * **Ping \(@user\) With a Purpose:** Only @ another user when it is necessary.
+   - **Ping \(@user\) With a Purpose:** Only @ another user when it is necessary.
 Include your question or comment in the message.
 Wait until they reply before pinging again.
-   * **Don't 'Bomb' Chats:** Don't send multiple messages in a row, type out your whole message, then push send.
+   - **Don't 'Bomb' Chats:** Don't send multiple messages in a row, type out your whole message, then push send.
-   * **Don't Exclude Anyone:**    These are public chats, if someone joins in on a conversation, include them!
+   - **Don't Exclude Anyone:** These are public chats, if someone joins in on a conversation, include them!
-   * **Don't Disappear Right After Asking for Help on Code:** If you're posting a question, make sure you have time to stick around and discuss it with those trying to help!
+   - **Don't Disappear Right After Asking for Help on Code:** If you're posting a question, make sure you have time to stick around and discuss it with those trying to help!
-   * **Remember the Human:** Behind every username there is a person with feelings!
+   - **Remember the Human:** Behind every username there is a person with feelings!
 Be kind!
 If you don't have anything nice to say, don't say anything at all.
-   * **If You Wouldn't Say It Out Loud Don't Type It:** Plain and simple.
+   - **If You Wouldn't Say It Out Loud Don't Type It:** Plain and simple.
-   * **Read the Rules:** Upon joining, you will find yourself in the "\#Rules" channel.
+   - **Read the Rules:** Upon joining, you will find yourself in the "\#Rules" channel.
 Please read the rules!
 3. Finally, sign in to The Odin Project's [Discord server](https://discord.gg/fbFCkYabZB).
 Say hello!
 They've created an introductions-and-checkins room which is a great place to introduce yourself and we're always happy to welcome new community members.
 They have chat rooms for many development topics and other things.
 Log into the chat and start exploring!

    **Link your GitHub to your Discord profile:** So others can see what you're working on and vice versa!

-   * Discord Settings &gt; Connections &gt; Click GitHub icon &gt; Allow Access &gt; Make sure "Display on profile" is toggled on.
+   - Discord Settings &gt; Connections &gt; Click GitHub icon &gt; Allow Access &gt; Make sure "Display on profile" is toggled on.

-_The content on this page is based on The Odin Project's_ [_open curriculum_](https://github.com/TheOdinProject/curriculum) _for learning web development._